 05 of 07

-As a blues lover, I can't leave out Maloe Melo, a cozy music bar known by blues aficionados the world over.
+For a blues lover, there's no better spot than Maloe Melo, a cozy music bar known by blues aficionados the world over.
 With live music daily, Maloe Melo delivers every day of the week, be it blues, jazz or country; Tuesdays and Thursdays are dedicated to live jam sessions.
 Most of the musicians here fly under the radar, but past performers have included Patti Smith and Joe Cocker.

 06 of 07